Emotional Intelligence

 Key Takeaways

-• Emotional intelligence is vital for communication, relationships, decision-making, and leadership.
+- Emotional intelligence is crucial for the communication process, relationships, decision-making, and leadership.

 Additional Information